 - Both require you to push a button to turn it on.

 - Both are easy to clean.

 - Both are easy to maintain.

 Differences Between the Electric Smoker and Propane Smoker

-The big difference between the electric smoker and the propane smoker would be the heat source.
+Obviously, the big difference between an electric smoker and a propane smoker would be the heat source.
 While one uses electricity, the other uses propane.

 Consider the Weather Conditions

-When choosing between the propane smoker or electric smoker, it is important that you consider the weather conditions in your area.
+When choosing between the two it is important that you consider the weather conditions in your area.
 If you live somewhere like Florida where it rains a lot, then you may want to go for the propane smoker because electric smokers shouldn’t be used in the rain.
 Obviously, it’s not a good idea to mix water with electricity, but on the same note, you don’t want to expose the control panel to water.
 If the control panel hasn’t been completely sealed, the electronics could get wet and cause the smoker to stop working.